-A: A jointer is one thing and a wood planer (more properly called a “thickness planer”) is another.
-First of all, you’re wise to get a jointer because even a little benchtop model makes a big difference.
+ANSWER: A jointer is one thing and a wood planer (more properly called a “thickness planer”) is another.
+First of all, you’re wise to get a jointer first because even a little benchtop model makes a big difference.
 Too many home woodworkers “don’t bother” with a jointer and wonder why their projects aren’t all that crisp or accurate.
 As I mentioned, a wood planer is different than a jointer.
 The job of a jointer is to create a flat face on boards and edges that are square to that face.
-A stationary, floor-mounted jointer is even better than a benchtop one because it allows you to work with longer and (in some cases) wider pieces of lumber.
+A stationary, floor-mounted jointer is even better than a benchtop one because it allows you to work with longer pieces of wood and (in some cases) wider pieces of lumber.
 One of the biggest challenges people have is getting a jointer to keep cutting properly over time.
 It takes some finesse, especially when it comes to changing planer blades.
 Click here to watch a detailed video tutorial on installing planer blades accurately without any special equipment.

 Owning a wood planer is only the start.
 To keep it running well you’ll also need to maintain it.
 Click here for a detailed tour (including a video) of how to keep a wood planer planing well.